SharonWHLing/custom_commute_planner/README.md

 REQUIRES: Google Directions API key.

 HOW TO USE: Run the Python script.
 A custom GUI pops up to asks for inputs.
-Input Google Directions API key, start location, end location, and desired arrival time.
+Input Google Directions API key, start location, end location, desired arrival time, and output file name.

 RESULTS: Produces a .txt file with details for multiple trip segments from start to end (see attached sample).